Understanding and targeting epigenetic changes driving cancer development

 Epigenetic modifications regulate accessibility and stability of the DNA and ultimately determine how, when and where genetic information is used to specify cellular identity, without altering its primary sequence.
 Epigenetic marks within the human genome include those that target the DNA, such as methylation and hydroxymethylation, and those that target the histone proteins that package the DNA, such as lysine methylation, acetylation and many others.

-Regulated changes to DNA epigenetic marks are essential for normal human development.
+Regulated changes to DNA epigenetic marks are essential for normal human development and specification or maintenance of cellular identity.
 Unique epigenetic profiles impart stem cells with their ability to differentiate into any cell type, despite their DNA content being identical to specialized cell types throughout the body.
+Similarly, most differentiated cell types within the human body are defined by the unique placement of epigenetic marks that participate in regulation of cell type-specific patterns of gene expression.
 In human diseases such as cancer, diabetes, cardiovascular disease and neurological disorders, epigenetic marks are subtly to profoundly altered, typically in a disease- and stage-specific manner.